 into the bottom of a large serving pitcher.

 Then juice enough limes to get 1 1/2 cups of lime juice.
 Now, I made this earth-shattering discovery as I was making the limeade this go-around.
-Unless you have an electric citrus juicer or you’re planning on hiring a professional citrus squeezer, the next easiest way to get your limes juiced is to place a cheap citrus juicer on a work surface that’s about at hip height.
+Unless you have a fancy electric citrus juicer like this one or you’re planning on hiring a professional citrus squeezer, the next easiest way to get your limes juiced is to place a cheap citrus juicer on a work surface that’s about at hip height.
 I’m short and in the past, I’ve always done this on my kitchen counters, which hits me at about the bottom of my ribs.
 When I did this on a lower surface, I was able to put my body weight into it a little more and it made the whole process infinitely easier.

 Add the syrup, freshly squeezed lime juice,